Install and configure SAP HANA (Large Instances) on Azure

 The installation of SAP HANA is your responsibility.
 You can start installing a new SAP HANA on Azure (Large Instances) server after you establish the connectivity between your Azure virtual networks and the HANA Large Instance unit(s).

 Per SAP policy, the installation of SAP HANA must be performed by a person who's passed the Certified SAP Technology Associate exam, SAP HANA Installation certification exam, or who is an SAP-certified system integrator (SI).

-When you're planning to install HANA 2.0, see SAP support note #2235581 - SAP HANA: Supported operating systems to make sure that the OS is supported with the SAP HANA release you that you're installing.
+When you're planning to install HANA 2.0, see SAP support note #2235581 - SAP HANA: Supported operating systems.
+Make sure the operating system (OS) is supported with the SAP HANA release you're installing.
 The supported OS for HANA 2.0 is more restrictive than the supported OS for HANA 1.0.
-You also need to check whether the OS release you are interested in is listed as supported for the particular HLI unit on this published list.
-Click on the unit to get the whole details with the supported OS list of that unit.
+Confirm that the OS release you're interested in is supported for the particular HANA Large Instance.
+Use this list; select the HLI to see the details of the supported OS list for that unit.